 While his pull can bring the danger to you, his lantern can drag you away from it.

 Volley, knock-up, ECA, his ult = enemy deaths.

 Like Brand, a lot of damage potential, but no utility to you (no shield, heal etc).

 Greetings MOBAFire!
 I'm jhoijhoi, a casual League player who has been playing Ashe since Season One in 2009, making 2020 the 11th year of playing League.
 Ashe was the first champion I unlocked and I have played hundreds of games as her through every Season, multiple Elos and Game Modes.
 I'm Level 7 Mastery of Ashe, with over 100 000 points.
 I play League sporadically, whenever I have time, so while I cannot claim to know the flavour of the month picks, bans and buys, I do know my Ashe.

-Ashe was my go-to ADC in ranked or normals, although she is heavily dependent on team composition and can be super powerful in global comps.
+Ashe was my go-to ADC in ranked or normals.
+She is team composition dependent and can be super powerful in global comps.
 Ashe’s greatest asset is her ability to initiate ganks, skirmishes and teamfights with Enchanted Crystal Arrow, but this comes at the cost of low mobility and few defensive abilities.
 These pitfalls are what I seek to address with runes, summoner spells and items when I play.